Men I Trust

 Men I Trust is a Canadian indie band formed in Quebec City, Quebec, in 2014.
-The band consists of Emmanuelle Proulx (lead vocals, guitar), Jessy Caron (guitar, bass), and Dragos Chiriac (keyboards).
-The group has self-released all of their music and has released physical editions on the Canadian indie/independent label Return to Analog.
+The band consists of Emmanuelle Proulx (lead vocals, guitar), Jessy Caron (guitar, bass guitar), and Dragos Chiriac (keyboards).
+The group has self-released all of their music.

 Men I Trust has independently released six studio albums: Men I Trust (2014), Headroom (2015), Oncle Jazz (2019), Untourable Album (2021), Equus Asinus (2025), and Equus Caballus (2025).
 They have also released two physical-only extended plays (EPs), Men I Trust (2017) and Tailwhip (2018).

 History

 2014–2017: Men I Trust, Headroom, and physical EPs

 Men I Trust was founded in 2014 by high school friends Jessy Caron and Dragos Chiriac, who reunited in the music department at Université Laval.
 They released a self-titled album in 2014; the band later performed at the Montreal Jazz Festival, Quebec City Summer Festival, and M for Montreal.

 They released their second studio album Headroom in 2015.
 The album featured multiple vocalists, including Ghostly Kisses and Emmanuelle Proulx, who joined the group full-time as lead vocalist and guitarist in March 2016.
 Vocalist Odile Marmet-Rochefort also joined around this time.

 On March 3, 2016, Men I Trust released the song "Humming Man", followed by the song "Lauren" on June 13.
 In October and November 2016, the band embarked on a China tour, playing shows in Shenzhen, Beijing, and Shanghai.
 After the tour, Marmet-Rochefort left the band to be a full-time member of her band De La Reine.
 On December 16, 2016, the band released the single "Plain View", alongside a music video made up of clips from their 2016 China Tour.